 Custody & Parenting Time

-The complaint must be submitted in writing (forms are available at the FOC office or you may submit a complaint on an 8 1/2" x 11" size piece of paper) within 56 days of the alleged violation.
+The complaint must be submitted in writing.
+You may use the Parenting Time Complaint Form or you may submit a complaint on an 8 1/2" x 11" size piece of paper) within 56 days of the alleged violation.

 The complaint must include: